7 Days to Die: PC

 7 Days To Die was released to the public on Alpha 1.0.
-Only users who had backed the game via the Kickstarter Campaign or who bought it via PayPal had access to the Alpha until Alpha 5.0, which was released on Steam as an Early Access game on December 13, 2013.
+Only users who had backed the game via the Kickstarter campaign or who bought it via PayPal had access to the Alpha until Alpha 5.0, which was released on Steam as an Early Access game on December 13, 2013.

-Since the Alpha release of 7 Days To Die, there have been multiple major updates containing features such as a new snow biome, forging systems, new weapons, general graphical changes and smoother terrains.

 Alpha 7.8 was released on April 4, 2014, followed by Alpha 7.9 on April 8, and Alpha 7.10 April 19.
 Alpha 8 was released on May 7, 2014, which updated the visuals for zombie animations and smoothed the terrain for a final time.
 Alpha 9 was released on August 19, 2014, and added random generated worlds, new injuries, new light effects, and new graphics.
 Alpha Version 10 was released on November 22, 2014, and added a new character creation system with face/body morphing and visible clothing, a new zombie horde world heat map system and a new wellness system.

 Alpha Version 11 was released on April 2, 2015, where the developers updated to Unity 5, which includes many graphical improvements, a new quality range system for guns, weapons, tools and armor and a new Zombie called "Feral".
-Alpha 12 was released on July 3, 2015, and added a new vehicle system with a Mini Bike, first weather system, new sound and physic systems, among other fixes and additions.
+Alpha 12 was released on July 3, 2015, and added a new vehicle system with a Mini Bike, first weather system, new sound and physics systems, among other fixes and additions.
 Alpha 13 was released on December 10, 2015, adding temperature survival elements, a skill system, and a redesigned crafting system.
 The difficulty of the game has increased, but it continues to be popular.

 Alpha 14 was released on March 26, 2016, with further improvements and more features, a lot of bug fixes, as well as some performance and graphic optimizations.
 Alpha 15 was then released on October 5, 2016, with major improvements to random generated maps, a trader system, a new difficulty scaling and several more features.
 The UMA-Zombies that were introduced in this Alpha would be removed in Alpha 16.